catppuccin/toolbox/whiskers/README.md

 When running `whiskers example.yml latte --overrides '{"accent": "{{pink}}"}'`, the `accent` will be overridden to pink.

-Please see the [examples/accents](examples/accents) directory to understand how this is used to generate files for each accent in each flavor.

 ### Frontmatter & CLI

 Overrides can be specified both in the frontmatter and the CLI but it is important to understand the order of priority: